Plain chachalaca: Behavior

 The plain chachalaca is mostly diurnal and is most active in cool mornings and in the evening.
 It is mostly inactive during the heat of the day.
 Pairs or family groups roost communally in trees, usually on a branch, often touching, and facing the same way.

+When it comes to the plain chachalaca's diet, the primary plant species eaten in great volume by them include coyotillo (Karwinskia humboldtiana), Mexican ash (Fraxinus berlandieriana), pigeon-berry (Rivina humilis), and cedar elm (Ulmus crassifolia).
+The most frequent items of food were discovered to be small fruits and buds of pigeon-berry, followed by anacua and coyotillo berries.
+Animal matter was found in only four birds and consisted of small snails, caterpillars, and a lace bug, presumably taken incidentally on plant material.

 Hunting of the plain chachalaca is restricted to subsistence hunting, for example by the Mayan people in southern Mexico.
 The plain chachalaca population is 500,000–5,000,000 (2006 IUCN Red List).
 It is not threatened.
 However the subspecies from Útila Island, O. v. deschauenseei, has sometimes been listed as extinct, but recent surveys have confirmed that it still survives.

 Chachalaca are viewed as a game animal in Texas.